British Newspapers Online

 Leamington Courier

-The Leamington Courier (more formally, the Leamington Spa Courier) is a weekly tabloid newspaper sold in and around the town of Royal Leamington Spa in southern Warwickshire, in a circulation area that includes much of the south and east of the county.
+The Leamington Courier (more formally, The Leamington Spa Courier) is a weekly tabloid newspaper sold in and around the town of Royal Leamington Spa in southern Warwickshire, in a circulation area that includes much of the south and east of the county.

 It was founded in 1828 as a broadsheet.
 It took the penchant for long newspaper titles to an extreme – its full title was the Leamington Spa Courier, and Alcester, Atherstone, Coleshill, Henley-in-Arden, Kineton, Kenilworth, Knowle, Nuneaton, Rugby, Solihull, Southam, Stratford-upon-Avon, and Warwick Borough and County Gazette!
 The two founders, John Fairfax and James Sharp Senior, fell out almost immediately over political differences.
 Fairfax (a liberal) left and founded the unsuccessful Leamington Chronicle; he subsequently went on to bigger things as proprietor of the Sydney Morning Herald.